Eurotopics: BRICS Summit in Russia - Bolstering the Anti-West Axis?

 The West should listen carefully

-The summit is also relevant for the rest of the world, columnist Pierre Haski stresses on the website of radio station France Inter (France):
+The summit is also relevant for the rest of the world, columnist Pierre Haski stresses on the website of radio station France Inter:

 “What unites the Brics countries is their rejection of a world order that still gives too much pride of place to the West.
 But not all members of the club necessarily want to replace it with a Chinese order or have Putin as their protector or guardian of morality.
 However, the impossibility of reforming the world order and the strong perception that the West has double standards in the Middle East conflict are opening doors to the proponents of Brics, starting with China and its takeover bid for the 'Global South'.
 For these reasons, Westerners should not ignore the message from Kazan.
 Otherwise they risk waking up to a world that has escaped them.”